-The benefits must be provided solely to employees, their spouses, and dependent children; retired employees; or the widows or widowers of former employees.
+The benefits also may be provided to spouses, and dependent children of employees; retired and disabled former employees; and widows or widowers of former employees.

-PURPOSE: The Congressional Research Service states that, "Congress recognized that in many industries employees receive either free or discount goods and services that the employer sells to the general public.
-In many cases, these practices had been long established and generally had been treated by employers, employees, and the Internal Revenue Service as not giving rise to taxable income."
-CRS further points out that, "Employees clearly receive a benefit from the availability of free or discounted goods or services, but the benefit may not be as great as the full amount of the discount.
-Employees to use the products they sell to the public ...
-As with other fringe benefits, placing a value on the benefit in these cases is difficult."
+PURPOSE: The Congressional Research Service states that, "Congress recognized that in many industries employees receive either free or discounted goods and services that the employer sells to the general public.
+In many cases, these practices had been long established and generally had been treated by employers, employees, and the Internal Revenue Service as not giving rise to taxable income."91 CRS further points out that, "Employees clearly receive a benefit from the availability of free or discounted goods or services, but the benefit may not be as great as the full amount of the discount.
+Employers may have valid business reasons, other than simply providing compensation, for encouraging employees to use the products they sell to the public ...
+As with other fringe benefits, placing a value on the benefit in these cases is difficult."92

 IMPACT: Both employers and employees benefit from this exclusion, which subsidizes employment in those businesses and industries in which ancillary fringe benefits are feasible and commonly offered.
 CRS states that, "Under normal market circumstances, more people are employed in these businesses and industries than they would otherwise be, and they receive higher compensation (after tax).
 Their employers receive their services at lower cost.
-Both sides of the transaction benefit because the loss is imposed on the U.S. Treasury in the form of lower tax collections."
-In addition, "Because the exclusion applies to practices which are common and may be feasible only in some businesses and industries, it creates inequities in tax treatment among different employees and employers."
+Both sides of the transaction benefit because the loss is imposed on the U.S. Treasury in the form of lower tax collections."93 In addition, "Because the exclusion applies to practices which are common and may be feasible only in some businesses and industries, it creates inequities in tax treatment among different employees and employers."94